rbisdorff/Digraph3/docSphinx/_build/html/_sources/pearls.rst.txt

    :align: center
    :name: symmetricPart

-   Symmetric part of graffiti07 digraph
+   Symmetrical part of graffiti07 digraph

 Such a preordering of the movies may, for instance, be computed with the :py:func:`~digraphs.Digraph.computeRankingByChoosing` method, where we iteratively extract *dominant kernels* -remaining first choices- and *absorbent kernels* -remaining last choices- (see the tutorial on :ref:`Computing Digraph Kernels <Kernel-Tutorial-label>`).
 We operate therefore on the asymmetrical '*better rated than*', i.e. the *codual* ([3]_) of the '*at least as well rated as*' opinions (see :numref:`rankGraf` Line 2).